 Rumination Syndrome (RS) is a condition where people constantly regurgitate and either vomit or re-swallow their food or drink soon after eating.
 Although the syndrome was first described many years ago as occurring in young children with developmental disabilities, it is now recognized that the syndrome occurs in children and adolescents with intact cognitive abilities.

 The diagnosis of rumination disorder does not require any formal diagnostic testing.
 There are specific diagnostic criteria that exist that help professionals make the diagnosis.
-The symptoms of Adolescent Rumination Syndrome are:
+The symptoms of Rumination Syndrome are:

-While the symptoms listed above are common to patients with ARS, each patient we see has a different presentation.
+While the symptoms listed above are common to patients with RS, each patient we see has a different presentation.
 In other words, the symptoms can look quite different person to person.
 While some patients vomit immediately after eating even one bite of food, others are able to eat a good deal of food before the rumination starts.
 Some patients feel pain with eating.
 Others feel nausea.
 Some patients do not report any sensations before the rumination begins.